comsec-group/refault/README.md

 ## Introduction
 Welcome to the REFault repository!
 This, along with other repositories available at [refault-artifacts](https://github.com/refault-artifacts), provides the resources needed to examine, reproduce, and extend our work.
-For additional information about REFault, please refer to the accompanying paper.
+For additional information about REFault, please refer to the accompanying paper on the [uASC '25 page](https://uasc.cc/).

 ## Components
-REFault consists of
+REFault consists of the following four components:

 - **Fault Injection Interposer**: The hardware design files of our interposer can be found at [refault-artifacts/fault-injection-interposer](https://github.com/refault-artifacts/fault-injection-interposer).